 - On 17 August 2021, the UK Government presented its Hydrogen Strategy (the "Strategy") to Parliament.
 The 120-page document sets out the Government's ambition to develop a thriving hydrogen sector in the UK.
-What does it say and how might hydrogen feature in the future?
-Keywords - Real estate, Cross-sector, COP26

 Nottingham - creating a sustainable city

 - Nottingham is set to become an international beacon for green development as it undergoes a multi-billion-pound transformation.
 But how will this benefit business?